cpjobling/eg-150-textbook/lti_systems/lti1.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (examples_5_Responses_of_a_Continuous_Time_LTI_System_and_Convolution)=
-## Examples 5: Responses of a Continuous-Time LTI System and Convolution
+## Exercises 5: Responses of a Continuous-Time LTI System and Convolution

 +++ {"slideshow": {"slide_type": "subslide"}}

 (ex5_1)=
-### Example 5.1
+### Exercise 5.1

 Verify the following properties of the convolution integral; that is,